MikAoJk/norwegian-organization-number-validator/README.md

 # norwegian-organization-number-validator
-a simple validator for validation a organization number
+a simple validator for validation a norwegian organization number

 ## Technologies used
 * Kotlin